Table of contents

-Typical symptoms of alcohol addiction include the progressive loss of control over drinking behavior up to compulsive consumption, neglect of former interests in favor of drinking, denial of addictive behavior, withdrawal symptoms with reduced consumption, tolerance, as well as changes in personality.
+Typical symptoms of such addiction include the progressive loss of control over drinking behavior up to compulsive alcohol consumption, neglect of former interests in favor of drinking, denial of addictive behavior, withdrawal symptoms when consuming alcohol is reduced, tolerance to the substance, and personality changes.

-The number of people suffering from the disorder and the resulting social and economic consequential damage are many times higher in absolute figures in Europe and the USA than for other drugs.
+The number of people suffering from alcoholism and the resulting social and economic consequential damage is often higher in absolute figures in Europe and the USA than for other drugs.

-In 1849, the Swedish physician Magnus Huss was the first to define alcoholism as a disease.
+In 1849, the Swedish physician Magnus Huss was the first to define excessive drinking as a disease.
 He distinguished between “acute alcoholic disease or intoxication” and “alcoholismus chronicus.”
 However, this recognition did not prevail for a long time.
-Elvin Morton Jellinek, who worked for the World Health Organization (WHO), gained worldwide acceptance in 1951 with his view, inspired by his work with Alcoholics Anonymous, that alcoholism was a disease.
+Elvin Morton Jellinek, who worked for the World Health Organization (WHO), gained worldwide acceptance in 1951 with his view, inspired by his work with Alcoholics Anonymous, that the condition was a disease.

-A 2008 study conducted by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) reviewed much of the research on genetics of this disorder.
-The study concluded that genetic factors account for 40-60 percent of the variance among people who struggle with the disorder.
-Since then, scientists have identified some specific genes that contribute to a genetic predisposition to alcoholism.
+A 2008 study conducted by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) (a section of the National Institutes of Health) reviewed much of the research on this condition and genetics.
+The study concluded that genetic factors account for 40-60 percent of the variance among people who have a problem with alcoholism.
+Since then, scientists have identified some specific genes that contribute to a genetic predisposition to abuse.

 Some genes correlate with the development of reward.
-That is, a predisposition to metabolize drinks in such a way that the pleasurable effects are more prominent than negative effects such as nausea and headaches increases the risk of developing the disorder.
+That is, a predisposition to metabolize the substance in such a way that the pleasurable effects are more prominent than adverse effects such as nausea and headaches increases the risk of developing alcoholism.

-Another genetic factor may be an association of a variant of the DRD2 gene which affects the neurotransmitter dopamine.
-Dopamine is released in greater quantities when alcohol is consumed and lifts the mood, activating the brain’s reward system.
+Another genetic factor may be an association of a variant of the DRD2 gene, which affects the neurotransmitter dopamine.
+Dopamine is released in greater quantities when drinking and lifts the mood, activating the brain’s reward system.

-The disorder can also be genetically influenced due to genetic differences in tolerance or liver degradation capacity.
+The condition can also be genetically influenced by genetic differences in tolerance or liver degradation capacity.
 These include, for example, the enzyme alcohol dehydrogenase.
 In some people, a variant with reduced activity is present, resulting in more severe symptoms of intoxication.
 This makes dependence less likely.
-On the other hand, people who can tolerate comparatively large amounts are at particular risk of becoming dependent in the long term.
+On the other hand, people who can tolerate comparatively large amounts of alcohol are at risk of becoming dependent in the long term, suggesting a genetic predisposition.

-Alteration of the MAOA gene appears to be associated with alcoholism, substance abuse, and antisocial behavior.
+Alteration of the MAOA gene appears to be associated with this condition as well as substance abuse and antisocial behavior.

 Epidemiology (Part 3 of Is alcoholism genetic?)

 According to the World Health Organization, worldwide drinking patterns vary across countries.
-In 2017, binge drinking prevalence was reported to be highest in Europe overall with Eastern European countries, as well as France and England, reporting some of the highest rates of binge drinking.
+In 2017, binge drinking had the highest reported prevalence in Europe overall, with Eastern European countries, France, and England reporting some of the highest rates of binge drinking.

-In the United States, the prevalence of alcohol use in 12 months in 2012 rose from approximately 65% to just over 72%.
+In the United States, the prevalence of any drinking in 12 months in 2012 rose from approximately 65% to just over 72%.
 This increase was most highly observed in women, rural citizens, those with lower socioeconomic status, and minorities.
-From 2001 – 2012, the disorder increased by 50 percent, and this increase was more pronounced in women, rising 80% over the time frame.
-In 2020, one estimate suggests that as many as 18 million adults in the country struggle with the disorder.
+From 2001 – 2012, the condition increased by 50%, and this increase was more pronounced in women, rising 80% over the time frame.
+In 2020, one estimate suggested that as many as 18 million adults in the country struggle with alcohol addiction.

 Worldwide, the ratio of men to women who drink alcohol is 3.8, with 54% of men and 32% of women reporting being drinkers.
-Although women are starting to experience an increase.
+However, women are starting to experience an increase.

-As reported in the World Mental Health Surveys in 2020, 15% of all lifetime cases develop alcoholism before age 18.
-Higher household income and being older at time of interview, married, and more educated, were associated with a lower risk for lifetime alcoholism.
+As reported in the World Mental Health Surveys in 2020, 15% of all lifetime alcohol use disorder (AUD) cases occurred by the time the individual turned 18.
+People with higher financial status, older at the time of the interview, married, and with a higher educational level presented a lower risk for lifetime alcoholism.

 Symptoms (Part 4 of Is alcoholism genetic?)

-According to WebMD, it is a chronic, relapsing brain disease that includes:
+According to WebMD, the condition is a chronic, relapsing brain disease that includes: